ess-dmsc/daquiri/PULL_REQUEST_TEMPLATE.md

 - [ ] utils/acquire.sh runs
 - [ ] utils/daquiri.sh runs
 - [ ] MockProducer profile runs and produces plots (manual test)
+- [ ] profiles in /data directory have been updated (if applicable)

 ---